 I have not noticed any pops, cracks, echo distortion (distortion that follows right after original sound) or other general distortion.
 There was one issue with digital noise that increases in decibel with mouse movement.
 This is a very old issue with digital audio, especially for the PC users.
 Luckily the community at Head-Fi.org found a fix, rather quickly in fact!
 New user “Dżonel” first suggested this simple mod and a handful of other users confirmed the fix works, including myself (you can find more on that here).
 The DAC still has a ground, it’s either from the 12V Molex or the normal DC power input, whichever you are using gives the +5V in its return path to ground (there must be one by KVL, Kirchhoff’s Voltage Law).
-This mod simply negates a 2nd (and thus optional) ground from the system.
+This mod simply negates a 2nd (and thus optional) ground of the system.
 If you cut open your USB cable and clip the black ground wire, this noise will cease, or at the very least, drop in decibel by 75%.
 Some XMOS modules require the GND from the USB cable, usually those without a grounded chassis, so pick the cable you cut up wisely!
 You can also kill the USB ground at the DAC, but this is a more permanent option.

 The issue of mouse induced noise/artifacts is an issue that I have brought up to companies like Creative before the X-Fi series ever launched (over a decade).
 I am of the opinion that it has to do with high amperage draw GPUs and CPUs.
 There is the possibility that a noisy AC line/outlet could contribute as well.
 You can minimize this chance by minimizing the number of active components in your PC (and in your audio signal chain, start with a small, but high quality system).
 With regard to minimizing the number of components, I am speaking about the non – system critical hardware (as in don’t remove your CPU/RAM/Mobo/PSU).
 When we are dealing with high res audio, this noise usually isn’t an issue, but when dealing with a lower quality (like streaming) it sometimes is.
 I have also picked up on similar distortion when converting multi-channel audio to stereo with the Play.
 When noise on the digital line is an issue, the ES9038P is almost always the winner.
 According to “The Art of Digital Audio 3rd Rev.”, the ability of a DAC to reject noise/jitter/artifacts/aliasing/etc.. is the “greatest measurement of DAC performance”.
 But as we have already mentioned, it was simply a ground issue and was easily fixed, so not everything is so cut and dry.